Mid-Central Conference

-The Mid-Central Conference was a short-lived IHSAA-sanctioned conference based in Northwest-Central Indiana.
+The Mid-Central Conference was a short-lived Indiana High School Athletic Association (IHSAA)-sanctioned conference based in Northwest-Central Indiana.
 Formed in 1966, and based in Boone, Carroll, Clinton, and Tippecanoe counties, the conference was hit hard by the consolidation of smaller Tippecanoe County schools into Harrison and McCutcheon high schools.
 The consolidation of the latter left the conference with three schools, effectively ending it.
 The same three schools would form the Hoosier Heartland Conference 15 years later, which is another small-school conference with a similar geographic footprint.